-Chromatin Immunoprecipitation.
-Assays were performed on MCF-7:5C cells grown in 15-cm Petri dishes to approximately 80% confluency.
+Chromatin Immunoprecipitation- Assays were performed on MCF-7:5C cells grown in 15cm Petri dishes to approximately 80% confluency.
 The cells were treated for 45 minutes in full growth media with the tested compounds after which the cells were washed once with warm PBS and then crosslinked with 1% formaldehyde in PBS for 10 minutes.
 The crosslinking reactions were quenched with 0.125 M glycine and subsequently washed twice with ice-cold PBS.
-Cells were collected by scraping and collected into PBS with Halt protease and phosphatase inhibitor cocktail (Thermo Fisher Scientific).
-Cells were pelleted by centrifugation, and chromatin was isolated using Pierce Magnetic ChIP kit (Thermo Fisher Scientific) according to manufacturer's instructions.
-Antibodies used for the immunoprecipitations were 5 μg of anti-ER clone F-10X (Santa Cruz Biotechnology) and 5 μg of anti-SRC-3 clone AX15.3 (Abcam, Cambridge, United Kingdom), and 5 μg of normal mouse IgG was used as a negative control (Santa Cruz Biotechnology).
-The washing of the magnetic beads used for the pulldowns were processed using Kingfisher Duo Prime magnetic particle processor (Thermo Scientific) according to the manufacturer's instructions.
-The primers for the realtime PCR amplification of the GREB1 proximal estrogen response element (ERE) enhancer site were 5'-GTGGCAACTGGGTCATTC TGA-3' sense and 5'-CGACCCACAGAAATGAAAAGG-3' antisense (Integrated DNA Technologies).
-All treatments were performed in triplicate, the results represent the average of all replicates, and the error bars represent the S.D. in each treatment.
-Key differences are described in the Results section with 95% CIs.
+Cells were collected by scraping and collected into PBS with Halt protease and phosphatase inhibitor cocktail (Thermo Fisher Scientific, Waltham, MA).
+Cells were pelleted by centrifugation and chromatin was isolated using Pierce Magnetic ChIP kit (Thermo Fisher Scientific, Waltham, MA) according to manufacturer's instructions.
+Antibodies used for the immunoprecipitations were: 5ug of anti-ER clone F-10X (Santa Cruz Biotechnology, Dallas, TX), 5ug of anti-SRC-3 clone AX15.3 (Abcam, Cambridge, United Kingdom) and 5ug of normal mouse IgG was used as a negative control (Santa Cruz Biotechnology, Dallas, TX).
+The washing of the magnetic beads used for the pull-downs were processed using Kingfisher Duo Prime magnetic particle processor (Thermo Scientific, Waltham, MA) according to the manufacturer's instructions.
+The primers for the RT-PCR amplification of ERE the GREB1 proximal enhancer site were 5'-GTGGCAACTGGGTCATTCTGA-3' sense and 5'-CGACCCACAGAAATGAAAAGG-3' antisense (Integrated DNA Technologies, Coralville, IA).
+All treatments were performed in triplicate, the results represent the average of all replicates, and the error bars represent the standard deviation in each treatment.
+Key differences are described in the Results section with 95% confidence intervals (95% CI).

-Microarray Global Gene Analysis.
-To assess the global gene transcription regulation over time in MCF-7:5C cells after treatment with the test compounds, we seeded the cells in six-well plates at a density of 300,000 cells per well.
-The next day after seeding the cells were treated with the indicated compounds for various durations, and the samples were harvested using TRIzol RNA Isolation Reagent (Invitrogen, Carlsbad, CA), and total RNA was isolated using RNeasy

-Mini kit (Qiagen, Hilden, Germany).
-The samples were processed and quality controlled at the University of Texas MD Anderson Cancer Center's Sequencing and ncRNA core facility for analysis using Affymetrix human Clariom S microarrays (ThermoFisher Scientific).
+Microarray Global Gene Analysis- To assess the global gene transcription regulation over time in MCF-7:5C cells after treatment with the test compounds we seeded the cells in 6-well plates at a density of 300,000 cells per well.
+The next day after seeding the cells were treated with the indicated compounds for various durations and the samples were harvested using TRIzol RNA Isolation Reagent (Invitrogen, Carlsbad, CA) and total RNA was isolated using RNeasy Mini kit (Qiagen, Hilden, Germany).
+The samples were processed and quality controlled at the University of Texas MD Anderson Cancer Center's Sequencing and ncRNA core facility for analysis using Affimetrix human Clariom S microarrays (ThermoFisher Scientific, Waltham, MA).
 The raw data (CEL files) from the microarrays were quantified using Affymetrix Expression Console software.
 Each gene was then scaled by its average expression at time zero.
-A next-generation clustered heat map (Broom et al., 2017) was created using all genes showing a consistent change in expression over time and an average expression change of at least \pm 5% after 96 hours (559 genes).
+A Next-Generation Clustered Heat Map (Broom et al., 2017) was created using all genes showing a consistent change in expression over time and an average expression change of at least +/- 5% after 96 hours (559 genes).
 Genes were clustered using clustered using correlation distance and Ward's linkage.
 Cell lines were listed by time point and by treatment within each time point.